Bernardo-MG/docs-maven-skin/src/site/markdown/metadata.md

 <meta property="og:description" content="Documentation for the Docs Maven Skin"/>
 ```

-This data is taken from the following elements in the site.xml file:
+This information is taken from the following elements in the site.xml file:

 ```xml
 <custom>